lmc2179/lmc2179.github.io/drafts/seychelles.md

 In this context, the acceptable amount of error is probably dictated by how much money you have in the bank as a backup in case you get less for the house than you expected.
 For your purposes, you decide that a difference of 35% compared to the actual value would be too much additional cost for you to bear.

-For reasons I can't really explain, I find it very amusing that this diagram looks like the flag of the Seychelles, and would look even more so if we added finer gradations of hit vs missed targets.
+For reasons I can't really explain, I find it very amusing that this diagram looks like the [flag of Seychelles](https://en.wikipedia.org/wiki/Flag_of_Seychelles), and would look even more so if we added finer gradations of hit vs missed targets.
 We'll first come up with out-of-sample predictions using the cross validation function, and then we'll plot the actual vs predicted values along with the "good enough" region we want to hit.

 ```
 predictions = cross_val_predict(model, X, y, cv=5)  # cv=5 for 5-fold cross-validation